oracle-devrel/devo.tutorials/microsoft-sql-to-mds.md

 The process will be to export the data directly to OCI Object Storage from the MS SQL Server.
 Afterwards, we'll import it to MySQL Database Service using the MySQL Shell `importTable()` utility, reading directly from the Object Storage Bucket.

-{% img assets/microsoft-sql-diagram.webp "MySQL Database Service using MySQL Shell importTable" "MySQL Database Service using MySQL Shell importTable" %}
+{% imgx assets/microsoft-sql-diagram.webp "MySQL Database Service using MySQL Shell importTable" "MySQL Database Service using MySQL Shell importTable" %}

 For this exercise, we will use the BikeStores sample database.